Welcome to MacroView Case and Matter 365

-- In the Server Name field, enter a display name for your Office 365 tenancy.
+- In the Server Name field, enter a display name for your Office 365 tenant.
 This will appear as a new top-level node in the Browse mode of MacroView DMF.

-- In the Server Path box, enter the URL path to your SharePoint Online (Office 365) tenancy.
+- In the Server Path box, enter the URL path to your SharePoint Online (Office 365) tenant.

 - Note: You must have at least read access to the entered Server Path to activate the license.

 - In the Server Type drop-down, select SharePoint Online (Office 365).